An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 The history of wealth has three eras, and each era determined whether war was rational.

-The Spanish viewed wealth as gold to be seized.
-Conquest was the path to riches.
-War was zero-sum: your gold is my gold if I take it.
 The British figured out that wealth was productive capacity to be built.
+The factory system, canal networks, and eventually railroads created more wealth than any treasure fleet ever hauled home.
 Free workers with capital produced more than slaves.
 Conquest shifted from plunder to market access.
 War became less rational but still occurred over resources and trade routes.

 Free Market Ecology redefines wealth a third time: wealth is the efficiency with which you transform ecological resources into human value.
 Under this definition, possessing resources is not wealth.
 Processing them efficiently is wealth.
 And efficiency cannot be seized.
 It must be developed.